saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ## Overview

+### Objectives

+After completing this tutorial, readers will

+- Find out what images are for a computer
+- Get an intuitive understanding of Neural Networks
+- See how Convolutional Neural Networks work with images

 ```
 ● What is an image and how can we recognize images?
 ● Machine approaches to image recognition